docherak/automation/1downloadsSorter/README.md

 # Downloads Manager
 The following is a bash script I use to manage my Downloads folder.

-It scans for any changes in the Downloads folder (excl. subfolders) and sorts the files by scanning their extensions, moving them to the specified folders accordingly.
+It scans for any changes in the Downloads folder (excl. subfolders) and sorts the files by scanning their extensions, moving them to the specified folders after a while.

+**default time is 10m, edit if you need more, otherwise ongoing downloads will fail**

 Works with files that include spaces and special characters.